bengler/pebbles-uid/README.md

 #### Caret

-In both species and paths, a caret indicates ancestry up to the specified point:
+In both genus and paths, a caret indicates ancestry up to the specified point:

     ```
       post:realm.europe.^norway.fjords.food